ryc007/clock-project/README.md

 # clock-project

-Open main.py in a Python environment and hit run.
+Download all of these files (maybe not README if you don't want it).
+Then open main.py in a Python environment and hit run.
 Simple!

 Setting time without WiFi: